GoogleChrome/chrome-launcher/README.md

   // Default: 'silent'
   logLevel: 'verbose'|'info'|'error'|'silent';

-  // (optional) Enable extension loading
+  // (optional) Flags specific in [flags.ts](src/flags.ts) will not be included.
+  // Typically used with the defaultFlags() method and chromeFlags option.
   // Default: false
-  enableExtensions: boolean;
+  ignoreDefaultFlags: boolean;

   // (optional) Interval in ms, which defines how often launcher checks browser port to be ready.
   // Default: 500